revaturelabs/interviewquestions/InterviewSpecificQuestions/Python/Python_Interview_Ques.md

 <blockquote>

 - `@static method`
-     - Doesn't need self parameter
+     - Doesn't need self-parameter
-     - Deosen't need self or cls as parameter
+     - Don’t need self or cls as a parameter
      - Need decorator @staticmethod
-     - Can only access variables passed as argument.
+     - Can only access variables have passed as argument.
 - `@classmethod`
      - Doesn't need self parameter
-     - Need cls as parameter
+     - Need cls as a parameter
      - Need decorator @classmethod
-     - Can be accessed directly through the class.Don't need instance class.
+     - Can be accessed directly through the class.
+Don't need an instance class.

 </details>

 ---

-57.John wants to get a list of class attributes in python.
+57. John wants to get a list of class attributes in python.
 How will you help him to get it?

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)

 <details><summary><b>Show Answer </b></summary>
 <blockquote>

-- In python the **inspect module** provides several useful functions to help get information about live objects such as modules, classes, methods, functions, tracebacks, frame objects, and code objects.
+- In python, the **inspect module** provides several useful functions to help get information about live objects such as modules, classes, methods, functions, tracebacks, frame objects, and code objects.
 - The **getmembers(object)** method return all the members of an object in a list of (name, value) pairs sorted by name.

 </details>

 ---

-58.Does python support interfaces like other languages in java or c?
+58. Does python support interfaces like other languages in java or c?

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)